Cirilla-zmh/learngit/README.txt

 Test the branch.
 Fix this bug for the second time.
 Branch management is OK.
-Working in dev for the second time.
+Working in dev for the third time. changes in dev.